TayPrice83398/TayPrice83398/README.md

 - 👋 Hi, I’m @TayPrice83398
 - 👀 I’m interested in ...
-The Tech industry
+The Tech industry.
 - 🌱 I’m currently learning ...
-Cybersecurity at ASU bootcamp
+Cybersecurity at ASU bootcamp!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 TayPrice833@gmail.com